ericstiles/wheat-blog/articles/2013-04-08-getting-started-2.markdown

  - [Openshift](http://openshift.com)
  - [Vagrant](http://vagrant.com)

-To be fair it's a single instance and I didn't attach an EBS to it so that if it crashes I'll will have to manually intervene.
+To be fair the ec2 instance is a single instance and I didn't attach an EBS to it so that if it crashes I'll will have to manually intervene, but I can grow this out later.

 ## Provisioning

-I don't want to make this a tutorial on setting up an ec2 as there are excellent tutorials that can a user through the steps far better than I want to do here.
+This isn't a tutorial on setting up an ec2 as there are excellent tutorials that can walk a user through the steps far better than I can do here.
 At a high level there are two main ways to create an instance

  - AWS UI Interface
  - Command line after installing the ec2 CLI tool set

-For a blog I recommend using a the smallest cheapest instance possible (a micro-instance with 613 MB of memory) on RHEL.
+For a small blog such as this I recommend using a the smallest cheapest instance possible (a micro-instance with 613 MB of memory) on RHEL.
+The cheapest option runs about $6.44 a month over 3 years (Totaling $231.76).

 A key pair is required to ssh to the server after it is running.
-Rather than let Amazaon create that keypair I recommend creating one locally as you will want to use and know the pass phrase.
+Amazon can create this for you or you can upload one.

 ## Security Groups